jeremyhodge/Cyber-CNS/README.md

 For deployment, download the .mez file from the releases and install in Power BI per these instructions: https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility.

 Connector is in Beta, Please report any issues you have here.

+Download the sample Power BI template (the pictures above) from the samples folder above, and open in Power BI.
+The connector will want the URL to your Cyber CNS instance.  e.g. https://mycompany.mycybercns.com and anAPI Client ID and Client Secret from a user in your environment with read access to the items you wish to report on.